sam83biswas/Unity_Talk/README.md

     a)User Registration & Profile Management: Users can sign up, log in, and manage their profile, including editing credentials and setting active status (active/away).

     b)Group Management:
-        Users can join public or private groups, or create new groups and assign admin roles.
-        Group admins can manage membership, set group visibility (public/private), and share group codes for joining.
-        Admins have the option to delete groups or remove themselves from groups.
+        i)Users can join public or private groups, or create new groups and assign admin roles. ii)Group admins can manage membership, set group visibility (public/private), and share group codes for joining. iii)Admins have the option to delete groups or remove themselves from groups.

    c)To-Do List: Users can create, edit, and manage tasks in a personal to-do list, tracking completion status.